thekylemcenery/Deleuzian_Neural_Network/README.md

 labels = df['Type_Label'].fillna('Unlabeled').values   # labels (use "Unlabeled" if missing)
 labeled_mask = labels != 'Unlabeled'                  # boolean mask: labeled vs unlabeled
 ```
-### 3. Define Flux Network

-After preprocessing the data, the next step is to define the neural network that will learn **latent concept representations** from the features.
+After preprocessing, we need to set up the neural network that will learn **latent concept representations** from the input features.

 ```python
 # Input dimension = number of processed features